3-14: Exeunt Femmes

 Keys gives Cat a little kick, friendly but urgent.
 He's gotten quite absorbed studying Holy Nation scripture—too absorbed for her liking.
 Having grown up in the Holy Nation, none of their dogma is new or interesting to her and she sees little value in perusing it.
 Especially not when she, Shryke, Outlaw Hana, and Pilaf are waiting around.
-She only agreed to come on this little Holy Nation excursion in the first place in order to provide the other some backup in case things went sideways.
+She only agreed to come on this little Holy Nation excursion in the first place in order to provide some backup in case things went sideways.
 As she told the gang when they recruited her, she's sick to death of Okran.

 Cat agrees to put the books down and the human squad heads out, planning to give the last couple shops in Blister Hill a quick peek and then hit the road.
-Keys must be wearing her displeasure plain upon her face, though; as the squad passes one of the local temples, the priest gets that look about him like there's a sermon coming on.
+Keys must be wearing her displeasure plain upon her face, though; as the squad passes one of the local temples, the temple priest gets that look about him like there's a sermon coming on.
 He strides up to her.

 Keys is approached by a brown-skinned human man with short brown hair and a thin little musketeer-style van dyke.
 He wears a light orange outfit that looks like it would make for incredibly comfy silken pajamas but knowing the Holy Nation is probably actually made from haircloth or something equally horrible.
 Next to them, Shryke and Pilaf are clipping into each other egregiously.
 Cat and Outlaw Hana are present also.